 Cook It Simple, Eat It Joyful

-One thing I like about this hamonado recipe is that you can really make it with minimal effort even for those first-time cooks.
+One thing I like about this pork pata hamonado recipe is that you can really make it with minimal effort even for those first-time cooks.
 My cousin, Paolo, was just starting to cook and prepared this during a family gathering.
 It turned out to be beautiful!
 What I learned from my mother was that patience is the secret.
 Let pork simmer for hours until it absorbs the flavors of everything, and then you’ll be having a dish that simply melts in your mouth.

 While most of you may abstain from cooking whole pork leg because it’s a hassle that’s not worth the trouble, really no frills are attached to this recipe.
-The only “extra” step, really, is searing the pata before simmering it with the sauce.
+The only “extra” step, really, is searing the pork pata before simmering it with the sauce.
 And if you’re like me, you’ll appreciate how this minimal effort translates to maximum flavor.

 Once the pork is tender and sauce has set just the right, it’s just time to serve.
 I love finishing my pork with pineapples chunky pieces and bell pieces for an eye-catching look.
 The fancy presentation is part of the experience, just like when we used to dress up our dishes for big family celebrations.